elios-dimo/IceTea/README.md

 # Todo app

 An ice tea e-commerce website.
 I 'm showcasing filter functionality depending on company, price, flavor and user input.
-Lastly there is card functionality showing price for each item and total price aswell.
+Lastly there is cart functionality showing price for each item and total price aswell.
 My database is custom made using skroutz.gr products info.

 ![Alt Text](IceTea.gif)